jeanimal/heuristica/README.md

 # heuristica
-Heuristic functions implemented in R, such as a unit-weighted linear model and Gigerenzer and Goldstein's Take The Best (TTB).
+Heuristic decision models implemented in R, such as a unit-weighted linear model and Gigerenzer and Goldstein's Take The Best (TTB).
+Also wraps competitors like regression and logistic regression in the same interface for easy comparison.
+The models perform two-alternative choice tasks, e.g. which city is larger given that one has a university and the other does not.

 ## Goal

-[Heuristics](http://en.wikipedia.org/wiki/Heuristic) are simple ways to solve problems.
-Statisticians tend to focus on optimal ways to do things, fitting by minimizing error or maximizing likelihood.
-But sometimes simple rules of thumb, a.k.a. heuristics, work just as well.
-The goal of this package is to make it easy to try out heuristic methods and compare their accuracy and robustness to more common statistical models, like R's `lm` linear regression model.
+[Heuristics](http://en.wikipedia.org/wiki/Heuristic) are simple rules for inference.
+Statisticians tend to focus on optimal ways to do things, minimizing error or maximizing likelihood.
+But in some situations, simply summing all the positive evidence will work just as well.
+The goal of this package is to make it easy to try heuristic models and compare their accuracy and robustness (out-of-sample accuracy) to more common statistical models like linear regression.

 ## The Task

 Take the Best was originally proposed for two-alternative choice tasks, e.g. given two cities, Rostock and Munich, which has a larger population?
-The heuristics had __cues__ like whether each city had a soccer team in order to infer the __criterion__, population size.
+The heuristics had __cues__ like whether each city had a university or a soccer team in order to infer the __criterion__, population size.

-Because of the nature of this task, the key function heuristics must implement is __predictAlternative__ rather than the __predict__ function R users are more famliar with.
+The key function heuristics must implement is __predictAlternative__ rather than the __predict__ function R users are more famliar with.
 PredictAlternative compares a pair of rows in the data set, indicating which row will be higher on the criterion, e.g. which of two cities has a greater population.
 See the vignettes for more details.

 ## Key helper functions
 * [Cue validity](http://en.wikipedia.org/wiki/Cue_validity): A number from 0 to 1 indicating how often the cue would correctly predict the criterion in a two-alternative choice task.